 - Avoid using too many books for studying.
 I think PMBOK and 1-2 reference books (Head First OR RMC) are sufficient.

 - Solve as many mock tests as you could before taking exam, but be careful while choosing source of questions, since few questions on internet – especially free ones – have wrong answers/explanations.
-One of the reasons could be that some of them are still based on PMBOK-4 and not updated for PMBOK-5.
+One of the reasons could be that some of them are still based on earlier versions of PMBOK and not updated for the latest version.
 Be aware of such question sources and avoid them.

 - For me, the main purpose of solving a question is to identify gap in knowledge.
 Identify your weak areas and work on them.

 - Avoid mugging up ITTOs, instead understand the process flow from PMBOK.